diegomura/react-pdf/README.md

 > This project was created to show some concepts on a [talk](https://www.meetup.com/ReactJS-Uruguay/events/234567399/), and it's purely experimental.

+> Now using the new React Fiber API!

 ## How it works
 ReactPDF mounter is called ReactPDF and has a render method that recieves a React Element and a path where the PDF file will be generated.